Darqueze Dennard: 2019

 On March 21, 2019, Dennard re-signed with the Bengals.
-He was placed on the reserve/physically unable to perform list (PUP) on August 31, 2019.
-He was activated from the PUP list on October 18, 2019.
+He was placed on the reserve/physically unable to perform list (PUP) on August 31.
+Dennard was activated from the PUP list on October 18.

 Atlanta Falcons

 Dennard signed with his hometown Atlanta Falcons on August 3, 2020.

-In Week 3 against the Bears, Dennard recorded his first interception as a Falcon during the 30–26 loss.
-He was placed on injured reserve on September 29, 2020 with a hamstring injury.
-He was activated on November 7, 2020.
+In Week 3 against the Chicago Bears, Dennard recorded his first interception as a Falcon during the 30–26 loss.
+He was placed on injured reserve on September 29, with a hamstring injury.
+He was activated on November 7.

 Arizona Cardinals

 On June 3, 2021, Dennard signed a one-year contract with the Arizona Cardinals.
-He was placed on injured reserve on August 30, 2021.
-He was released on September 9, 2021.
+He was placed on injured reserve on August 30.
+Dennard was released on September 9.

 Indianapolis Colts

-On October 20, 2021, Dennard was signed to the practice squad of the Colts.
-He was released on December 21, 2021.
+On October 20, 2021, Dennard was signed to the practice squad of the Indianapolis Colts.
+He was released by the Colts on December 21.

 New York Giants

-On December 22, 2021, Dennard was signed to the New York Giants practice squad and played a single game for the team before being released on December 28, 2021.
+On December 22, 2021, Dennard was signed to the New York Giants' practice squad and played a single game for the team before being released on December 28.

 San Francisco 49ers

-On January 4, 2022, Dennard was signed to the San Francisco 49ers practice squad.
+On January 4, 2022, Dennard was signed to the San Francisco 49ers' practice squad.
 He played in two regular season games and a playoff game.
-His contract expired when the team's season ended on January 30, 2022.
-He re-signed with the team on March 25, 2022.
-He was released on August 15, 2022.
+Dennard's contract expired when the team's season ended on January 30.
+He re-signed with the team on March 25.
+Dennard was released by San Francisco on August 15.